attarmau/FinFriend/README.md

 # FinFriend: Your Financial Chatbot
 A chatbot that serves up daily bites of financial gossip and trending market talk.
-It pulls the juiciest stuff from Reddit, Twitter, and news sites, then breaks it all down using LangChain with a RAG setup
+It pulls the juiciest stuff from Reddit, Twitter, and news sites, then breaks it all down using LangChain with a RAG setup, with Pinecone/FAISS search and a Streamlit or Next.js frontend

 ## Scenario
 ### 📰 Daily Market Briefings: